-Have you ever wondered why gymnasts are so short?
-Does the long and intense training schedule stunt gymnasts’ growth or does gymnastics just lend itself to people that are naturally short?
+Have you ever wondered why are gymnasts so short?
+Does the long and intense training schedule stunt gymnasts’ growth or does gymnastics just lend itself to people who are naturally short?

 There is no single, definitive answer and the truth is that there are many factors that contribute to gymnasts being so short.